How Do Lawyers Get Paid if They Lose a Case?

 The representation agreement will usually set out two different percentages.
 The attorney will get one percentage if your case reaches a settlement agreement without needing a trial.
 If your case goes to trial, your attorney will be entitled to a slightly higher percentage to compensate them for the risk that they may spend additional time on your case without any assurances of success.

-The provisions of the representation agreement that deal with payment to the attorney only discuss how they get paid when you win your case.
+The provisions of this agreement that deal with payment to the attorney only discuss how they get paid when you win your case.
 There are no clauses in the agreement that require you to pay anything to the attorney if you lose.

-You Should Have Cost Certainty When You Work With a Lawyer
+You Should Be Certain About the Costs When You Work With a Lawyer

 Consider that a lawyer can often get a much higher settlement offer than a claimant on their own.
 For example, a claimant might receive a settlement offer they disagree with from an insurer.
 Once they hire a personal injury attorney to represent them, the lawyer might present stronger evidence and arguments to prove liability or damages.
 Then, the insurance company comes back with an offer much higher.

 Many people think that legal fees will eat away at most of their settlement, but this is not the case.
+Your attorney’s goal is, above all, to obtain compensation for you that truly reflects the damages you suffered, accounting for the agreed-upon fee that goes to your lawyer.
 After paying a percentage of your settlement to your lawyer, the rest of the proceeds are likely much higher than your initial settlement offer when you did not have representation.

 On your own, you cannot easily prove your case.
 You may present a weak claim that the insurance company will easily deny.
 Even if they make you a settlement offer, it can be for much less than you deserve.
 You do not have the leverage to force the insurance company to raise their offer when you deal with them alone.
 If you threaten them with litigation, they will simply not believe you.